rehierl/abstract-properties/07-0-total-orders/_remarks.md

 -> path graph
 -> family of scopes

-remarks
-- nodes/vertices within the scope of multiple properties
+nodes within the scope of multiple properties
 - properties of similar "kind"
 - the relationships between the scopes of these properties establish a total hierarchy of scopes